swag-eag/pyswastart/README.md

 ## Cli

-After started the chain, you can use `chain-maind` cli directly, there are also some wrapper commands provided by `pystarport cli`.
+After started the chain, you can use `chain-maind` cli directly, there are also some wrapper commands provided by `pyswastart cli`.
 It understands the directory structure and port rules, also assuming `keyring-backend=test`, and there are shortcuts for commonly used commands, so arguments are shorter.

 ```
-$ pystarport cli - --help
+$ pyswastart cli - --help
 ...
 ```

 ## Transaction Bot

-A simple transaction bot that works for cluster created by pystarport as well as a local node
+A simple transaction bot that works for cluster created by pyswastart as well as a local node

 Copy and modify `bot.yaml.sample` to `bot.yaml` with your desired bot configurations.

-### If you are running on a pystarport created cluster:
+### If you are running on a pyswastart created cluster:
 1. Make sure you have provide the `node` for each job in the `bot.yaml`
 2. Run the command
 ```
-$ pystarport bot --chain-id=[cluster_chain_id] - start
+$ pyswastart bot --chain-id=[cluster_chain_id] - start
 ```

 ### If you are running on a local node